Newton Creek Hut

 Arahura catchment.
 Map BV19.
 Grid Ref: E1467495/ N5255620 (BV19 675 556).
 Altitude 725m.
 Newton Creek Hut is located at the lower end of the Newton Creek basin, one of the bigger side-catchments in the Arahura valley.
 The Creek drops steeply from the basin in a series of cataracts down to the main River.
 The basin is narrow and shady and is ringed by the peaks of the Campbell and Tara Tama ranges.
 The Hut is a reasonably popular stopover on the Newton Saddle circuit which links the Arahura and Taipo valleys, getting 10-20 visits per year currently.
 Newton Creek is untracked upstream of the Hut and is rough and bouldery initially.
 Above the bushline the valley opens out into fairly gentle tussock expanses, which provide good tops access to several other remote huts and bivs in the area.

 During the 1980's and 90's Newton Creek Hut received minimal attention from DOC, but was kept clean and well provisioned by Alan Reith, a blue duck enthusiast from Hokitika.
-In 2004 the Hut was stripped of its NZFS provisions and some of Allan's gear in a DOC purge aimed at, "encouraging greater self-sufficiency in the high-country."
-An interesting and quite comprehensive hut library was removed in the process.
-A concerned member of the tramping fraternity who was passing by rescued a camp oven and some billies from a slingload of "rubbish" destined for the Hokitika Dump and stowed them back in the Hut.
+In 2004 during a DOC purge aimed at, "encouraging greater self-sufficiency in the high-country," the Hut was stripped of its NZFS provisions and Alan's gear, including an interesting and quite comprehensive hut library.
+By pure coincidence I was passing by around this time and noticed a slingload of "rubbish" destined for the Hokitika dump sitting outside the Hut.
+I found a perfectly good camp oven and some billies in it and stowed them back in the Hut.

 Access

 The main Arahura valley tracks are maintained regularly by DOC and are in good condition currently.
 The track from Lower Arahura Hut follows an old dozer trail for 20 minutes to a large unnamed side-creek and heads up this for 10 minutes or so to connect with the old Browning Pass bench track.
 This is followed for around an hour and a half as it climb/ sidles at a gentle gradient along the bush faces of the Arahura.
-The Newton Creek turnoff is marked by a routered sign, a short distance before Third Gorge Creek.
-The Newton track drops steeply down to the River here and crosses a swingbridge to the TR.
-The River is followed for around 10 minutes to the main track entrance, a short distance downstream from a small side-creek with a conspicuous waterfall, opposite Third Gorge Creek.
-The track follows the TR of creek a short distance, then veers North and climbs steeply up the bush faces of pt 754m, levelling at the 700m contour, and crossing a low ridge into Newton Creek Basin.
-It is 15 minutes walk from here up the TL of Newton Creek to the Hut.
-The track from the main valley turnoff to Newton Creek Hut was retrimmed in 2018.
-Allow around 3-4 hours for the journey from Lower Arahura Hut, or 7-8 hours from the Arahura roadend.
+The Newton Creek turnoff is marked by a routered sign a short distance before Third Gorge Creek.
+The track drops steeply down to the river and over a swingbridge to the TR.
+The river is followed upstream for around 10 minutes to a track entrance just downstream from a small side-creek.
+The track follows the TR of the creek a short distance, then veers North and steepens considerably, climbing the bush faces of Pt 754m.
+It levels off at the 700m contour and crosses a low ridge into Newton Creek Basin, then follows the TL of Newton Creek for 15 minutes to the Hut.
+The track from the main valley turnoff to Newton Creek Hut was retrimmed in 2018 and is still good to follow, although the regen is starting to come back in the more open places and toi toi has started crowding the section along the basin.
+Allow around four hours for the journey from Lower Arahura Hut, or 7-8 hours from the Arahura roadend.

 For those accessing Newton Creek Hut downriver from Mudflats Hut there are a couple of options.
 An old NZFS track on the TR of the Third Gorge has been recut in a rudimentary fashion by DOC as a stoat line, however the benched and slightly longer main valley track on the TL is probably quicker and more user-friendly.
 Allow two hours for the journey from Mudflats to Newton.

 Access to Newton Creek from the Taipo valley is via Newton Saddle and Dunns Hut.
 The route goes up the TR branch of Dunns Creek and is tracked around the rougher, more bouldery bits.
-Snow-poles mark the route above the scrubline.
-The route on the Newton Creek side is down a gut into a steep side stream, which is followed all the way down to Newton Creek.
-The side-creek is shady, and the boulders are often icy in winter.
-The gut leading down from the Saddle into the side-creek is usually snow filled in winter and can also be icy.
-Ice axes are recommended at these times.
+Snow-poles mark the route from the head of the creek up some steep tussock faces to the Saddle.
+The route drops from here down a gut into a small creek, which is followed all the way to Newton Creek.
+The boulders in the creek are often icy in winter.
+The upper bits of the crossing can be snow covered and sometimes icy in winter and ice axes may be necessary.
 A fit experienced party should allow 4-5 five hours for the crossing although soft snow may slow things in the colder months.
 Many parties are taking much longer than this and the Dunns hutbook is full of moans about how tough the route, and how shitty the track is.
 In my estimation this crossing is no more difficult than similar alpine saddles in the area and the comments are more a reflection of a lack of fitness and experience and the unrealistic expectations of those doing it.
 DOC recut the tracked sections from Newton to Dunns in January 2021.
+The scrub detours on the Dunns side are getting a bit scrappy and need a good trim in places.
+BCT has this work in its sights for 2026.

 Location